aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### Proof

-- 🧩 programming was hard before structured programming was invented;
+- 🧩 programming was hard before SP was invented;
 - 😓 programmers didn't do it very well because a program contains too many details for a human brain to manage;
 - 👾 a program may seem to work but fails in surprising ways;
 - ∑ the idea behind it is applying the mathematical discipline of proof;